-Plan Category Equity compensation plans approved by security holders Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a)(1) Ex Pr Outstand Warrant ed-Average cercise ling Options, 's and Rights b)(2) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column(a))(c)(3) Equity compensation plans not approved by security - holders (4) 1,212,564 \$ 70.93 2,704,747 Total 1,212,564 \$ 70.93 2,704,747
+Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights (a)(1) Exc Pri Outstandi Warrants d-Average ercise ice of ing Options, and Rights)(2) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (excluding securities reflected in column(a))(c)(3) Equity compensation plans approved by security holders \$ Equity compensation plans not approved by security holders (4) 1,212,564 \$ 70.93 2,704,747 Total 1,212,564 \$ 70.93 2,704,747

 (1) Comprised of stock options, stock appreciation rights, which may be settled in stock or cash at the election of the Company, and outstanding restricted stock and performance stock units, which may be settled in stock or cash at the election of the Company without further payment by the holder, granted pursuant to the Visteon Corporation 2010 Incentive Plan.
 Excludes 8,833 unvested shares of restricted common stock issued pursuant to the Visteon Corporation 2010 Incentive Plan.
-Excludes 1,092,853 and 119,711, respectively.
+The number of full value awards and appreciation awards outstanding are 1,092,853 and 119,711, respectively.